Marissa Cuevas Flores is the founder and CEO of microTERRA based in Mexico.

 Q: Let’s start by talking about environmental scientists.
 Why did you choose to become one?

 I am the second kind.
-I needed a purpose.
+I needed to have a purpose.
 I try to fix the problems I see.
+That keeps me motivated.
 For me, science has always been the greatest tool that human beings have.

-Q: What environmental problem did you want to solve?
+Q: What environmental problem did you want to focus on?

 Q: What is a dead zone?
 How can agricultural wastewater cause it?

 A: A dead zone is a low oxygen zone in a river, lake, or ocean.
 Nothing can live in it.
 The nutrients from the wastewater cause microalgae to grow quickly.
-Like all plants, microalgae give off oxygen.
-Microalgae also absorb the nutrients from wastewater.
-Then they grow into a biomass called an algae bloom.
+These tiny plants absorb sunlight and carbon dioxide and turn it into oxygen.

-A: I found a way to upcycle wastewater and make it reusable.
-I learned that microalgae could clean water polluted by this waste.
+A: I decided to find a way to upcycle wastewater and make it reusable.
+I realized that microalgae could clean water polluted by agricultural waste.

 Q: You started looking at fish farms.
 What did you learn?

 A: Most fish farmers grow fish in human-made ponds.
-The fish produce so much poop that the water must be changed every day.
-The wastewater drains into rivers and oceans.
+The fish in these ponds produce so much poop that farmers need to replace the water every day.
+The wastewater drains into tributaries and rivers and oceans.

 Fish farms must manage their waste problems as well as keep their fish fed.